Learn Loops for-In in Java in Simple Language

 Java for Loop

-Java for loop is used to run a block of code for a certain number of times.
+Java for A loop executes a block of code a specified number of times.
 The syntax of for loop is:

-4. The condition is evaluated again.
-The process continues until the condition is false.
+- The condition is re-evaluated.
+The process continues until the condition is

-If the condition is always true, the loop will be executed forever and is called an infinite loop.
+If the condition is always true, the loop will execute forever; such a loop is called an infinite loop.
 For example:

 Here, the condition i <= 10 is never false, and Hello is printed many times (at least in theory).